Effect of thermalized charm on heavy quark energy loss: Introduction

 \section{Introduction}

-The genesis of a novel state of matter, the quark-gluon plasma (QGP) presumably formed in the recent experiments like Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) provides us a scope for rich investigative physics about hot and/or dense Quantum Chromodynamics (QCD) matter \cite{npa757}.
+The genesis of a novel state of matter, the quark-gluon plasma (QGP) presumably formed in the recent experiments at the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) provides us a scope to investigate the physics of hot and/or dense partonic matter \cite{npa757}.
 One of the excellent probes of QGP, formed in such collider experiments, is the quenching of jet as first anticipated by Bjorken \cite{Bjorken:1982tu}.
-The jet quenching or in other words energy loss of the fragmenting partons at high transverse momentum ($p_T$) causes depopulation of hadrons.
-Most of the calculations of light hadrons ($\pi, \eta$) considers the energy loss due to the induced bremsstrahlung radiation and this reproduces the experimentally observed nuclear suppression in $Au+Au$ collisions for center of mass energy $\sqrt{s_{\rm{NN}}}=62-200$ GeV at RHIC \cite{gyulassyreview}.
-But recent data from the PHENIX Collaboration~\cite{raacharm} reveals that non-photonic single electron spectrum from heavy meson decays shows larger suppression than expected.
-One of the possible reasons behind this suppression of radiation of heavy quarks might be the effect of dead-cone.
-Hence, radiative energy loss alone is insufficient to explain such attenuation \cite{pradip08}.
-For the complete picture of energy loss then one should consider the collisional part both for light as well as for heavy quarks.
-In a recent work \cite{speigne}, the authors have shown that in a finite size medium one can neglect the collisional energy loss.
-Whereas, later this finding has been contrasted in \cite{djordjevic06} where, it has been argued that even finite-size effects are negligible \cite{PRC752007}.
-In RHIC energies the authors have shown that colisional energy loss becomes probable and can not be neglected \cite{peshier07,abhee05}.
+The jet quenching or in other words the energy loss of the fragmenting partons at high transverse momentum ($p_T$) causes depopulation of hadrons in high $p_T$ region.
+Most of the calculations of light hadrons ($\pi, \eta$) consider the energy loss due to the induced bremsstrahlung radiation and this reproduces the experimentally observed nuclear suppression in $Au+Au$ collisions for center of mass energy $\sqrt{s_{\rm{NN}}}=62-200$ GeV at RHIC \cite{gyulassyreview}.
+But recent data from the PHENIX Collaboration~\cite{raacharm} reveal that non-photonic single electron spectrum from heavy meson decays shows larger suppression than expected.
+This amount of suppression cannot be explained by radiative energy loss alone because the energy loss of the heavy quark becomes small due to dead cone effect.
+Thus, in this context, it will be worthwhile to revisit the importance of collisional energy loss of heavy quarks.